2026

 Skate Park Replacement

-In 2023, $114,201 of the quality-of-life sales tax dollars went to skate park replacements
+In 2023, $114,201 of the quality-of-life sales tax dollars went to resurfacing the Brit Spaugh Skate Park for the first time since the late 1990s.

 Skate Park